daviddwlee84/Stanford-CS224n-NLP/README.md

 > * N-gram Language Model
 > * Fixed-window Neural Language Model
 > * vanilla RNN

+* Language Modeling: the task of *predicting the next word*, given the words so far
+* Language Model: a system that produces the probability distribution for the next candidate word
+* *Conditional* Language Modeling: the task of predicting the next word, given the words so far, *and also some other input x*
+  * Machine Translation (x=source sentence, y=target sentence)
+  * Summarization (x=input text, y=summarized text)
+  * Dialogue (x=dialogue history, y=next utterance)
+  * ...

 #### Lecture 7: Vanishing Gradients and Fancy RNNs